mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 The function `check_constraint()` check the proposed value to be assigned (`var`) against the `assigned_variable_list`.
 If they are the same orientation (both are horizontal or both are vertical), no further check is needed.
 If otherwise (one is horizontal and the other is vertical), the `check_intersections()` will be called to help check for the intersection point (if any).

 The `check_intersections()` make use of the `LineString` function from the `shapely` module which we imported earlier.
-As we treat words here like lines, we can find the intersection point of horizontal and vertical words (the character position - intersection point is the constraints which the algorithm must apply to get a valid solution)
+We treat the words as if they were lines and use this idea to find the intersection point of the horizontal and vertical words.
+This intersection point is the constraint which the algorithm must apply to find a valid solution.

 ```python
 #checks var against assigned variable list